 - 22.3.
 The Presiding Officer must not be a member of the responsible committee, but is entitled to submit papers to it for the purpose of drawing to its attention such considerations as he or she considers appropriate. - 22.4.
-Subject to Standing Order 22.5, Standing Order 17.48 must not apply to the responsible committee when it is considering matters under Standing Order 22.2(i)21. - 22.4A.
+Standing Order 17.48 must not apply to the responsible committee when it is considering matters under Standing Order 22.2(i). - 22.4A.
 The Senedd must elect an alternate member from the same political group for each member of the responsible committee, for the purposes of Standing Order 22.5. - 22.5.
 Where a member of the responsible committee is subject to, or otherwise directly connected with, a complaint under Standing Order 22.2(i), he or she may take no part in any consideration of the complaint by the responsible committee.
-In such circumstances, or where a member of the committee is otherwise unable to act and in relation solely to the consideration of the complaint concerned, that member may be replaced by his or her alternate member elected in accordance with Standing Order 22.4A for the purpose of the consideration of a complaint.22 The alternate member may participate in the meetings of the responsible committee to consider the complaint as if he or she were a member of it.
+In such circumstances, or where a member of the committee is otherwise unable to act, that member may be replaced by his or her alternate member elected in accordance with Standing Order 22.4A for the purpose of the consideration of a complaint.
+The alternate member may participate in the meetings of the responsible committee to consider the complaint as if he or she were a member of it.